When to Fly Fish the Missouri River

 Much like May, the month of September can bring many diverse fishing options from streamers to dries.
 Hatches of tricos may begin to occur a little bit later in the morning once things start to warm up after cooler nights in the first half of the month.
 If casting tiny dry flies to Missouri River trout wasn’t challenging enough, the excess of weeds in the river will add another element to the game.
 Once hooked, many anglers lose fish that swim down in the thick weeds that have had time to grow and collect on the water’s surface.
 It can also be difficult trying to keep your dry fly clean of weeds when making your presentation.
 In any challenge, whether it is wind or weeds, the best thing to do is use it to your advantage.
 In this case, finding beds of weeds can be productive, as it acts as a vacuum for collecting thousands of bugs.
 And where the food is, the trout are not far behind!

 By the end of September, anglers are back to slowly stripping and swinging streamers, targeting fish on the surface, eating blue-winged olives, and nymphing.
-There may be a few large (size 8-10) October caddis around as well.
+There may also be a few large (size 8-10) October caddis.
 One great thing about this month is the amount of boat traffic subsides, with many anglers transitioning to hunting and cooler weather keeping rafters off the water.
 You’ll most likely have a lot of water to yourself, especially in late September.

 Popular Missouri River Flies